 Keep Your Data Clean

 The most important thing to do is keep track of your supporters who are or are not opening your emails and clicking on links.
-Your supporters will stop opening your emails and—though that can be concerning—it is just the reality of email.
+Your supporters will stop opening your emails.
+Though that can be disconcerting, that is just the reality of email.
 Identify who isn’t opening emails for a period of time (this is done through our Supporter Query tool) and run a re-engagement campaign.
 Send them an email and if they open or click on a link stating they still wish to receive emails, keep them as subscribed.
 For the ones that don’t, unsubscribe them.

 Consider a Custom DKIM Signature